- This topic is empty.

 1. The Fundamentals of GPS:

 GPS is a constellation of satellites orbiting the Earth, transmitting precise timing signals and navigational data to receivers on the ground.
 These satellites operate in Medium Earth Orbit (MEO), ensuring optimal coverage and accuracy.
-Each satellite continuously broadcasts signals containing its precise location and the time the signal was transmitted.
+Each satellite continuously broadcasts signals containing its precise location and the time the signal was transmitted.2.
+Triangulation for Positioning:

 GPS in satellite communication has revolutionized numerous industries, offering a wide range of applications.
 Some notable examples include: